 The building is close to major transportation routes and primary referral sources.
 While many improvements were completed by the former tenant, an ambitious renovation project is underway to create dedicated spaces for our shops and smaller classrooms and instructional spaces useful to our students.

 What is the timeline for all of this?

 We anticipate having both schools in their new homes for the 2017-18 school year.

 How will this affect the school’s summer programs?

-Until then, Dearborn will be working with an architect to design and renovate the building to meet Dearborn's unique needs.
-We'll also be creating a transition team of Dearborn leadership, staff and families to make the transition a smooth one for everyone.
+Until then, Dearborn has been working with an architect to design and renovate the building to meet Dearborn's unique needs.
+We have several transition teams of Dearborn leadership, staff and families to make the transition a smooth one for everyone.

 How will this move affect students and families?

 We recognize that for some families, this relocation could mean a significant change in routine or convenience—for others, the new location will mean greater convenience.
 Dearborn will work families individually to determine the potential impact of this move on its students and offer support.
 Please let us know if you have concerns.
 Families and students will also be invited to learn about the move, visit the new space, and asked to participate in brainstorming ways to make this shift be a positive one.

 How can I support this move?